forem/forem/docs/frontend/debugging.md

 of a browser extension.
 These tools are currently supported for Preact version 10.x and up.

-DEV currently uses Preact 8.x so the Preact developer tools are not an option, however Preact 8.x+ is compatible with the React developer tools extension which is available for Chrome and Firefox.
+Forem currently uses Preact 8.x so the Preact developer tools are not an option, however Preact 8.x+ is compatible with the React developer tools extension which is available for Chrome and Firefox.